GSA/notifications-api/docs/adrs/README.md

 them as a team.
 It also guarantees that the ADR has all of the required information.

-**ADRs are intended to be living documents.**  As such, it is not uncommon t see multiple pull requests (PRs) filed to update them, especially during an active discussion and research taking place.
+**ADRs are intended to be living documents.**  As such, it is not uncommon to see multiple pull requests (PRs) filed to update them, especially during an active discussion and research taking place.
 This is also why there is a *status* marker on them as a part of their metadata.